mshumko/sampex/README.md

 # sampex
 Easily load and plot data from the Solar Anomalous and Magnetospheric Particle Explorer (SAMPEX) satellite that operated from 1992-2012.
-This library currently loads data from the `HILT`, `PET`, and `LICA` instruments, as well as the `attitide` files.
+This library currently downloads and loads data from the `HILT`, `PET`, and `LICA` instruments, as well as the `attitide` files.

 [Documentation](https://sampex.readthedocs.io/en/latest/)